limey-bean/Anacapa/README.md

 Reference library folders must be transfered to the Anacapa_db folder.

 ## Running Anacapa

 __Anacapa__ must be run in either local or default mode.
 Local mode is for personal computers and servers that are not Hoffman2 at UCLA.
-Default mode is for running on Hoffman2 at UCLA
+Default mode is for running on Hoffman2 at UCLA.

 #### Preparing to Run Anacapa